RIO Shotgun Shells Review From a Duck Hunter's Perspective

 While my testing procedure wasn't scientific, it was practical.

-I'm rough on my gear, running it through the muck and asking it to perform flawlessly in freezing temperatures around water, at least while duck hunting.
+I'm tough on my duck hunting gear, running it through the muck and still expecting it to perform flawlessly in freezing temperatures around water.
 When I pull the trigger, I want the primer to ignite the powder and go bang.

 As a waterfowl hunter, I don't want to see the bird suffer more than is needed, so I want quick ethical kills.
 Getting too many cripples means the pellets aren't penetrating enough.
-Not only does this put unneeded stress on the bird, but it also means you're spending more on ammo because you have to use 2-3 shells to harvest a single bird.
+Not only does this put unneeded stress on the bird, but it also means you're spending more on ammo because you have to use two to three shells to harvest a single bird.

-When I purchase shells for multiple hunting seasons, that means something because I've been disappointed with some of the big brand favorites too many times and refuse to waste my money on those overpriced shotshells.
+When I purchase shells for multiple hunting seasons, that means something.
+I've been disappointed with some of the big brand favorites too many times, and refuse to waste my money on those overpriced shotshells.

 Ballistics of Rio Shotgun Shells

-The ballistics of RIO shotshells will depend on several factors, including the shotgun you're shooting, barrel length, shot size, shell length, and load.
-So we've rounded up some general ballistics from the manufacturer for each gauge offered.
+Ballistics of RIO shotshells depend on several factors, including the shotgun you're firing, barrel length, shot size, shell length, and muzzle velocity.
+With that in mind, we've rounded up some general ballistics from the manufacturer for each gauge offered.

-RIO's waterfowl shells, such as the RIO Royal BlueSteel Super Magnum, offer high velocity (1,550 fps) for the fast-flying birds I love to chase.
-So, you can buy these shotshells that are plenty fast for any game without quickly draining your bank account.
+RIO's waterfowl shells, such as Royal BlueSteel Super Magnum, offer high velocity (1,550 fps) for the fast-flying birds I love to chase.
+You can buy these shotshells that are plenty fast for any game without quickly draining your bank account.

 Parting Shots

-Now that you've finished reading this RIO shotgun shells review, you understand why I'm such a big supporter of RIO Ammo!
+Now that you've finished reading this RIO shotgun shells review, you understand why I'm such a big supporter of RIO.
 Whether you're shooting skeet or hunting, this ammo performs to the highest standards.

-So, don't wait to order a box or two of RIO Shotshells today from Ammo.com!
+Don't wait to order a box or two of RIO shotshells today from Ammo.com!

-Or, if I haven't convinced you, check out our other RIO Royal ammo review performed by another writer.
+If I haven't convinced you, check out our RIO Royal ammo review by a different writer.

 Frequently Asked Questions

-Below I've taken the liberty to round up and answer some of the most commonly asked questions about RIO shotgun shells.
+I've taken the liberty of rounding up and answering some of the most commonly asked questions about RIO shotgun shells.

-The range of RIO Shells is the same as most other shotgun shells, it depends on the load, but I've seen shots made out to 60 yards on waterfowl with RIO Shells.
-However, I don't like to push it much past 40 yards.
+The range of RIO shells is the same as most other shotgun shells.
+It depends on the load, but I've seen shots out to 60 yards on waterfowl with RIO shells.
+I personally don't like pushing it much past 40 yards.

 Ammunition Reviews